ostifede02/object_tracking/README.md

 ## Kalman filter
 The Kalman filter is implemented with a KalmanFilter class.
 It has been written from skratch in order to have more control on the states variables, which resulted to be an issue using other libraries.

-# tracking with aruco markers
+# Tracking with aruco markers
 In order to show how the Kalman filter works, two possible applications of it are depicted below.
 For this experiment the camera detect the position of an aruco marker and apply the Kalman filter to the measured position.

 #### legend